-Given the importance of central clearing for the financial system, and the relative lack of available data on CCPs, the Financial Research Advisory Committee recommends that the OFR engage relevant national and international authorities to undertake an effort to improve the quality of data available to evaluate CCP operations, starting with U.S. domiciled CCPs.
+Given the importance of central clearing for the financial system, and the desire for additional quantitative data on CCPs, the Financial Research Advisory Committee recommends that the OFR engage relevant national and international authorities to undertake an effort to improve the quality of data available to evaluate CCP operations, starting with U.S. domiciled CCPs.
 The Committee recommends that the OFR design any data collection and research efforts so that: